M4rtine/cgstudiomap/README.md

 The setup is based on `services.yml`, where all the bases of each services are defined.
 The setup of the steps are defined in inheriting yml files.

-## Steps
+## Environments
-Following the different steps for the instance.
+Following the different environments for the instance.

 ### Development
 To develop cgstudiomap, you will need to copy the `docker-compose.sample` to `docker-compose.yml`